-Bold denotes Featured Programs.
+Bold denotes Supreme Featured Programs.

-Featured Programs: The Supreme Council has designated select programs as featured programs in each of the program categories.
-When your council conducts a featured program and satisfies the associated requirements, it will receive two credits toward that program category.
+Featured Programs: The Supreme Council has designated select programs as featured programs in each of the four program categories.
+When your council conducts a featured program and satisfies the associated requirements it will receive two credits towards that program category on the Columbian Award Application (#SP-7).
+At the end of the year, report all completed programs on the Annual Survey of Fraternal Activity (#1728).
+For additional Featured Program information, review the individual program guide sheets found at kofc.org/fiaresources.
+All program forms may be found at kofc.org/fiaforms.